TrueSelph/google_drive_action/google_drive_action/README.md

 2. Click **keys > add key > Create new key**.
 3. Select **JSON** and create.

-### Step 4: Share Folder or File with Service Account email
+### Step 4: Share Folder with Service Account email
 1. Open your Google Drive.
 2. Create a folder and copy the **folder_id**